adeojoemmanuel/solana-auth-nft/README.md

 #### Commands

 You can use any normal anchor commands.
 Either move to the `anchor` directory and run the `anchor` command or prefix the command with `npm run`, eg: `npm run anchor`.

+## or follow the easier route like me, incase you have a cargo build-bfs error 😂
+you can make use of the solana playground, i generated a default key for test purposes, and to easily setup without much configuration

 #### Sync the program id: